GrapeCity/DsExcel-Java/README.md

 * Save multiple workbooks to one pdf file.
 * Export specific pages from spreadsheet to pdf
 * Save multiple spreadsheet pages into one pdf page.
-* Support IRange.AutoFit method to fit rows/columns.
+* Support IRange.autoFit method to fit rows/columns.
 * Support IRange.FormulaArrayR1C1 property to get or set array formula in R1C1 format.
 * Support more import flags during open an Excel file.
 * OLEObject will be preserved after Excel I/O.